chethiya/synced-append/README.md

 If strings are appended to files using write() it's not guaranteed data written to the disk in an atomic manner.
-This makes sense as if it initiates a write to disk for each small string append OS will be spending lot more time doing disk IO.
-But the problem with this is if the process crashes in an unexpected manner (e.g. a SIGKILL) it's all the appends you did have not reached the disk.
+This makes sense as if it initiates a write to disk for each small string append, OS will be spending lot more time doing disk IO.
+But the problem with this is if the process crashes in an unexpected manner (e.g. a SIGKILL), it's possible that all the appends you did might not reach the disk.

 ## Solution